wad2-2018-lab10-teamB/tragicreviews/README.md

 * [Google+ Share Button](https://developers.google.com/+/web/share/)

+_Notice_: The Facebook button will not work on localhost when clicked.
+This is a security restriction put in place by Facebook.
+Also, the Google Plus share button will refuse to share localhost link.
+You can see both of them working on the live PythonAnywhere site.

 ## Running the Populate Script
 The population script can be run in two modes: “core” or “examples”.
 The “core” mode sets up the staff and student groups which are required by the web application.
 It also adds the default list of categories.
 This is what is used for deployment to PythonAnywhere.
 The “examples” mode does everything that “core” does but it _additionally_ adds 10 fake users (5 student, 5 staff) and a random number of articles (1-3) in each category, each with a random number (0-5) of ratings and comments.
 This is useful for a quick-start demo. __Specifying which mode to use is required.__